danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-- search across all data-source, type well with schema version 1.0.0
+- Search across all data-sources and type wells with schema version 1.0.0:

 ```json
 {